 John was a boy or teenager when his father died, likely in the early 1840s.
 Family history records made many years later, in the mid-1930s, state that John was raised by his grandfather., Jacob "of John" Younkin, who in turn died in 1848 when John X. would have been 21 years of age.
 At the grandfather's death, John and his brother William each received $10.72 in payouts from the estate.

-As a young man, John was well and hearty, and stood five feet, nine inches tall, with a dark complexion, blue eyes and brown hair, and weighed about 145 lbs.
+As a young man, John was well and hearty, and stood 5 feet, 9 inches tall, with a dark complexion, blue eyes and brown hair, and weighed about 145 lbs.

 At the age of 25, on Aug.
 16, 1852, he was united in wedlock with 26-year-old Eliza Ann Rose (1826-1906), daughter of Sylvester and Sophia (Smith) Rose.
 (A number of John's cousins married Eliza Ann's siblings, including Henry A. Miner to Matilda Rose; Catherine Minerd to Charles Rose; Susanna Minerd to Andrew Jackson Rose; and Eli Younkin to Mary Ann Rose.)
 Justice of the peace Jacob Rush officiated at the ceremony, which was held in Turkeyfoot Township.